Slashdot

 https://www.ubuntu.com/usn/usn... [ubuntu.com]

-Interesting, makes me wonder (Score:1)
+Interesting, makes me wonder (Score:2, Interesting)

 Re: Interesting, makes me wonder (Score:2, Interesting)